 Types of Jasmine

-Explore some popular varieties of jasmine, such as Common Jasmine (Jasminum officinale), which is known for its delicate white flowers and sweet fragrance, blooming throughout the summer.
+When choosing scented jasmine for your garden, consider these highly aromatic varieties such as Common Jasmine (Jasminum officinale), which is known for its delicate white flowers and sweet fragrance, blooming throughout the summer.
 Star Jasmine (Trachelospermum jasminoides) is often used as ground cover or for climbing and thrives in Mediterranean climates.
 Arabian Jasmine (Jasminum sambac), prized for its intense fragrance, is a favorite in perfumes and teas.
-Winter Jasmine (Jasminum nudiflorum) stands out with its bright yellow flowers, appearing in late winter or early spring, adding vibrant color during the colder months.
+Winter Jasmine (Jasminum nudiflorum) stands out with its bright yellow flowers and subtle, sweet scent, appearing in late winter or early spring, adding vibrant color during the colder months.

 Culinary Uses of Jasmine